Standing Up: Plot

 The next night, Howie and Grace manipulate their way into a hotel room.
 The following day, they decide to hitchhike their way back to camp.
 Unfortunately, they encounter shady sheriff's deputy Perry Hofstadder (Val Kilmer) who lies to them and locks them in his truck.
 When he gets out to make a phone call, the children try to drive away.
 They go in the wrong direction and are forced to jump off a cliff into a lake.
+Grace again calls her mother who reveals the truth about Howie, saying that he's in foster care and they later get disconnected.
+After the phone call, Grace tells Howie that he could stay with her but he doesn't believe her and he tells her that he doesn't need her and they get into a fight.
+Howie confesses to her that he wanted them to live together in the woods like Indians and Grace suggests that they can head downriver and that he teaches her how to swim and she thanks him for everything and they hug.
+Grace's mom arrives at a honey stand that the kids were at with a police officer and the owner tells her they headed up the road, where she and Grace reunite as Howie watches in the distance.

-Grace again calls her mother who reveals the truth about Howie, saying that he's in foster care.
-After the phone call, Howie and Grace get into an argument.
-Lockwood (Frank Hoyt Taylor) informs the police about which direction the kids went.
-Grace spots her mother, and they run to greet each other as Howie watches in the distance.
-Some time later, when Grace is back home, she receives a package from Howie containing a letter and pictures of their time together.
-She says that Howie was adopted by a family in Connecticut, yet they still keep in touch, having seen each other the next summer to see cut-out people at a museum and going to NASA.
+Later that fall, when Grace is back home, she receives a package from Howie containing a letter and pictures of their time together.
+She says that Howie was adopted by a family in Connecticut, yet they still keep in touch, having seen each other the next summer to see cut-out people at a museum and going to NASA instead of going back to camp.